This post may contain affiliate links. Please read our disclosure policy.

 They’re also great for a baked potato bar night with a tray of toppings and sides so everyone can build their own.

-Storage and Reheating Tips for BBQ Baked Potatoes
+Storing and Reheating a BBQ Baked Potato

 Got leftovers?
 These store well and make a great lunch the next day.